pgcentralfoundation/pgrx/README.md

 doing so are, in any case, fundamentally `unsafe`.
-For best results, always use PGX with UTF-8, and set database encodings explicitly upon database creation, as the default Postgres server encoding, `SQL_ASCII`, will guarantee neither ASCII nor UTF-8 (as Postgres accepts and ignores non-ASCII bytes).
+For best results, always use PGX with UTF-8, and set database encodings explicitly upon database creation, as the default Postgres server encoding, `SQL_ASCII`, will guarantee neither ASCII nor UTF-8 (as Postgres will then accept but ignore non-ASCII bytes).

 ## Digging Deeper